 You can help prepare your child by talking about what to expect during the adenoidectomy.

 An ENT surgeon will do the surgery in an operating room.
 Your child will get general anesthesia.
-This means an anesthesiologist will carefully watch your child and keep him or her safely and comfortably asleep during the procedure.
+An anesthesiologist will carefully watch them and keep them safely and comfortably asleep during the procedure.

-The surgery is done through your child's open mouth — there are no cuts through the skin and no visible scars.
+The surgery is done through a child's open mouth — there are no cuts through the skin and no visible scars.

 Your child will wake up in the recovery area.
 In most cases, kids can go home the same day as the procedure.
 Some may need to stay overnight for observation.